 (3) In the absence of the Chancellor, or where there is a vacancy in the office of the Chancellor, the Deputy Chancellor is to preside at all meetings of the Trustees, and at all meetings of the Board of Governors or the Board of Directors at which he or she is present.

-[Section 12 amended by No. 8 of 2005 s.
+[Section 12 amended: No. 8 of 2005 s.
 41.]

 13. Powers of Trustees